aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `endpoints` - (Optional) An `endpoints` block (documented below) to support custom endpoints.

+* `skip_region_validation` - (Optional, Available in 1.52.0+) Skip static validation of region ID.
+Used by users of alternative AlibabaCloud-like APIs or users w/ access to regions that are not public (yet).

 The nested `assume_role` block supports the following:

 * `role_arn` - (Required) The ARN of the role to assume.
 If ARN is set to an empty string, it does not perform role switching.